| |

 Tip: Don’t Wait to Book Accommodations For Oktoberfest

-Oktoberfest is one of the most well known cultural events in the world!
-Millions of people from all over the world fly to Munich, Germany just to experience the world’s largest beer festival.
+Oktoberfest is one of the most well-known cultural events in the world!
+Millions of people from all over the world fly to Munich, Germany to experience the world’s largest beer festival.

 You can imagine just how packed and crowded with tourists the Bavarian capital gets during this time.
 Everything from hotels, hostels, and AirBnbs get booked pretty quickly.
 Most people book their accommodations months to a year or more in advance in order to find the best deals, good locations…or anything at all.